 No premiere requirements, and films may already be available online.

-Submitted scripts must be original screenplays.
-Writers of all ages are eligible, from any country in the world, but entries must be in English language.
+Submitted scripts would ideally be unproduced original screenplays, but not exclusively.
+Writers of all ages are eligible, from any country in the world, but entries must be written in English language.

 All film selections will be notified, and will be required to provide a HD .MOV or .MP4 of the film.

-Selected films wishing not to use their 'Official Premiere', can request to screen as a 'Preview', but will not be eligible for any awards.
+Selected films wishing not to use their 'Official Premiere', can request to screen as a 'Preview', but will not be eligible for the Audience Award.

-Submitters agrees they have read and understood all the terms and conditions, rules and guidelines before submitting a project.
+Submitter agrees they have read and understood all the terms and conditions, rules and guidelines before submitting.